Tourist using smartphone with mobile internet on a street in Berlin Germany.

 One of the easiest ways to get internet in Germany is installing an eSIM before traveling.

-Advantages of eSIM include:
+Main advantages of eSIM include:

-• internet immediately after landing
+• internet shortly after landing

 • no need to visit mobile stores

-• instant activation
+• fast digital activation

-• keeping your main SIM active
+• keep your main SIM active

-Travelers can explore: Germany eSIM plans
+Travelers can explore:

 Option 2: Buying a Local SIM Card